Spoiler: It wasn't just roses.

 Houses Smelled Beautiful Too

-Victorian homes were filled with scent.
+Victorian women filled their homes with scent.

 Fresh flowers decorated nearly every room.